MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-usagepercentage.md

 ---
-Description: Defines the percentage of the data limit a subscriber has consumed.
+description: Defines the percentage of the data limit a subscriber has consumed.
 Search.Product: eADQiWindows 10XVcnh
 title: UsagePercentage
 ms.assetid: 7e71669a-4297-4321-936b-ec5d808f9045